SondagesPro/LS-sendMailCron/README.md

 ## Installation

-- This plugin is only tested with LimeSUrvey 2.06.
-Can be compatible with 2.05 or 2.50 and more.
+- This plugin is only tested with LimeSurvey 2.06.
+Tested on some 2.50 build (always use latest build if possible)

 ### Via GIT
-- Go to your LimeSurvey Directory (version up to 2.06)
+- Go to your LimeSurvey Directory (version up to 2.06, build 150729)
 - Clone in plugins/sendMailCron directory

 ### Via ZIP dowload